zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

-# Configure organization notifications language
+# Configure organization language for automated messages and emails

 {!admin-only.md!}